 Show Some Love to Your Pet

-Above all else, your senior dog needs your love.
-Love, patience, and understanding are the keys to his heart, and treating him with respect is a must.
-Your pet has done so much to enrich your life; it's only right that he gets all the love when he needs it he most.
+Your pet has added so much to your life; it's only fair that he gets all the love he needs when he needs it the most.

 Consider Diapers and Pee Pads

-Pets can become incontinent as they age and their bladders begin to weaken.
-Having to pee at such frequent intervals can create unwanted mental pressure for your dog.
-Use specially-designed diapers for dogs or place pee pads in the rooms they most commonly occupy.
+Having to pee at such frequent intervals can put your dog under undue mental strain.
+Use specially designed dog diapers or place pee pads in the rooms they frequent.

 Use an Orthopaedic Pet Bed

-Follow these tips and make your pet's golden years as easy as possible!
+Use these suggestions to make your pet's golden years as easy as possible!